 To scale CS throughout grades K-12 in all 1,700 schools, CS4All will train 4,775 teachers over 10 years.
 Participating schools and teachers will have the opportunity to select among programs appropriate for their school and student needs.
 Training will be managed by the DOE’s central team, with the support of master teachers and curriculum developers.
 Participating teachers will receive up to 100 hours of training.

 Depending on the curriculum, training will commence with intensive sessions in spring or summer and then entail regular professional development (PD) throughout the school year.
 Across models, training will focus on both developing teachers’ CS content knowledge and the pedagogies that underpin rich student learning.
 The majority of teachers are expected to have little to no prior knowledge of CS.
 Changes to certification policy at the state level, new programs at the schools of education, and an expanded job market for CS teachers will gradually shift CS teacher development to the universities.

 Budget and fundraising

 CS4All will cost an estimated $81 million, borne equally by public and private sectors.
 CSNYC has committed to raise $40 million.
-Current commitments include $11.5 million from CSNYC; Robin Hood; Robin Hood Education and Technology Fund; Math for America (MƒA); AOL Charitable Foundation; Alexandria Real Estate Equities, Inc.; Paulson Family Foundation; Hutchins Family Foundation; Wachtell, Lipton, Rosen & Katz; Code.org; Hearst Foundations; Ron and Topher Conway; The Rudin Family Foundation; the May and Samuel Rudin Family Foundation; and ABNY Foundation.
+Current commitments include more than $20 million from CSNYC; Robin Hood; Robin Hood Education and Technology Fund; Math for America (MƒA); AOL Charitable Foundation; Alexandria Real Estate Equities, Inc.; Paulson Family Foundation; Hutchins Family Foundation; Wachtell, Lipton, Rosen & Katz; Code.org; Hearst Foundations; Ron and Topher Conway; The Rudin Family Foundation; the May and Samuel Rudin Family Foundation; and ABNY Foundation.